emannav/L-Systems/diary.md

 # Lindenmayer Systems Project Diary

+### Entry 12 - Dec 3<sup>rd</sup>
+I have functional graphics for Koch Curve, Koch Snowflake, and Sierpinski Triangle.
+There was some issue in developing since Processing seems to not have any sort of delay that would allow one graphic to remain on the window for a set time before I can clear the screen and present the next one.
+Currently, compromised to have several iterations of each fractal so the progress of generations can be seen clearly with fractals of different complexities.<br>
+I might consider shifting from Processing to JavaFX since that seems to be a more reasonable avenue now that I have a better understanding of both and what exact functionalities they provide me with.
+Simpler fractals are easy to portray via the PApplet class, but as I progress, I would prefer to have better control of the output window.

+### Entry 11 - Dec 1<sup>st</sup>
+I was right about where exactly the error was stemming from.
+Did a bit of testing to make sure the issue was sorted and added a validation method to make sure the input string doesn't have any undefined characters. <br>
+If undefined characters did make it through via the rules somehow, it should still be fine since the switch case in Turtle simply moves on as the default.
+This may come in handy if I end up taking user input later in term 2.

+### Entry 10 - Nov 29<sup>th</sup>
+Attempted first LSystem implementation, not yet functional.
+I think there's some issue with the way the strings are being generated.
+I might need to change how I'm storing the rules.
+List might be better since there's separate components of the Rule objects that I need to access constantly.
+Maybe iterating by index might help.
+List.get() would be convenient for it.

 ### Entry 09 - Nov 27<sup>th</sup>
 I had some issues importing Processing as a library but managed a functional setup page extending PApplet.
 I've made a Turtle class to determine the initial default functionality of the turtle object.
 This will be the pen that determines